config.d/sites/default/site.toml

 Enabling Authentication

-Add these settings to enable authentication:
+Add these settings to your site configuration (config.d/sites/default/site.toml):

 base_url = "https://photos.example.com" # Required for login links